 “We don’t really know what the downstream implications would be,” Hollenberg says.
 “For example, there are banks whose ratings are somewhat linked to U.S. sovereign ratings.
 There are insurance companies in the same situation, as well as agencies like Fannie and Freddie.
 It’s difficult to know what would happen to them if one or more of the rating agencies were to downgrade the U.S. again.

 “We could wind up with cascading downgrades, and that would be a real problem for some financial institutions,” he warns.
 “It’s not something we can just gloss over, and it’s why we need a timely resolution.
 I do think we will get one, I just hope it comes before we encounter any unintended consequences.”

-From the point of view of an equity investor, the U.S. debt ceiling debate makes for interesting political theater, but it’s not something that weighs too heavily on investment decisions, says Steve Watson, portfolio manager for Capital Group Capital Income BuilderTM (Canada) and Capital Group Monthly Income PortfolioTM (Canada).
+From the point of view of an equity investor, the U.S. debt ceiling debate makes for interesting political theater, but it’s not something that weighs too heavily on investment decisions, says Steve Watson, a Capital Group Private Client Services equity portfolio manager.

 The S&P 500 Index is a market capitalization-weighted index based on the results of approximately 500 widely held common stocks.
 The index is unmanaged and, therefore, has not expenses.
 Investors cannot invest directly in an index.